KrailOrg/krail/docs/devguide/devguide-serialisation.md

 ### Obstacles

-- `Key` is not serialisable, and nor is TypeLiteral, which would be an alternative
+- `Key` is not serialisable, and nor is TypeLiteral, which would be an alternative.
+[Guava TypeToken](https://github.com/google/guava/wiki/ReflectionExplained) may be an option
 - Defining a proxy would need to cater for generics, which is complicated by `Key` not being serialisable
 - Reflection is still required
 - Fields would have to be annotated with binding annotations where there are two instances of the same type being injected - there is no other way to match a constructor parameter to the field it is assigned to.
+- If we can serialise a representation of the key on write, we could just as easily construct the key on read, and just inject an instance from that Key

+## Bespoke transient field initialiser

+It would seem possible to create a routine to populate transient fields by reflection, using an Injector, as part of readObject, in ```ViewBase```
+This might mean repeating the binding annotations on fields (but without the @Inject), where there are multiple injections of the same type.

+### Obstacles

+- Fields would have to be annotated with binding annotations where there are two instances of the same type being injected - there is no other way to match a constructor parameter to the field it is assigned to.

 # Conclusion
-Of these 3 not very attractive choices Proxy Serialisation looks the most promising
+Of these choices, the _Bespoke transient field initialiser_ seems to offer the best solution, in that it all it requires is that the Krail developer annotates transient fields with binding annotations where needed.